Catallactic/catallactic-site/docs/litepaper.md

 During centuries representative money has been the preferred medium of exchange for different civilizations.
 Competitive private currencies have been the preferred choice for citizens when government money did not deliver its promises.
 Unfortunately, privately issued currencies never persisted because limitations in scope of application and government ban.
 The advent of electronic money brings, for the first time ever, the opportunity for privately issued representative electronic money, overcoming the troubles faced in the past.
 This litepaper outlines a novel kind of token, CryptoCommodity.
 CryptoCommodity tokens are representative money in electronic form that represent the intrinsic value of an underlying asset and aimed for private issuance.

 Whereas the project leverages Bitcoin security, differently to Bitcoin, it allows multiple token creation for a currreny competition and provides a real world backing to the tokens.
-We build on top of the existing tools, and adapt them, to the use case extensively documented in the economic literature.
+We build the monetary configuration, extensively documented in the economic literature, on top of the existing blockchain tools.
 We understand that the direction of the current technology is mislead from the best economic practices, diverts from the foundational principles of the blockchain technology and does not leverage its full potential of cryptocurrencies.

 This paper is addressed to an advanced audience, which is able to understand the fundamentals of monetary theory, beyond the mainstream beliefs.
 As such we wont discuss representative money and what benefits brings for societies, as this is expected to be known by the reader.